EnvGen/LabProtocols/Amplicon_single_index_prep.rst

 If preparing many sequences, consider using the dual indexing approach, where 20 primers allow you to prepare up to 96 samples.

+For target-specific primers, see the primers protocol in this folder.

 **1) Product amplification**

 	A first PCR is performed using the primer constructs